xiaobotdev/xiao/README.md

 * **npm:** Responds with information on an NPM package.
 * **periodic-table:** Finds an element on the periodic table.
 * **rule:** Responds with a rule of the internet.
+* **tiff-and-eve:** Responds with a Tiff and Eve comic, either today's, a random one, or a specific one.
 * **urban:** Defines a word, but with Urban Dictionary.
 * **wikipedia:** Searches Wikipedia for your query.
 * **xkcd:** Responds with an XKCD comic, either today's, a random one, or a specific one.